-Container planting brings colour and interest to an unexciting space.
-But it’s important to choose the right pot to reap the rewards of growing plants in artificial environments.
+Container planting brings colour and interest to an otherwise unexciting space.
+However, it’s important to choose the right pot to reap the rewards of growing plants in artificial environments.

-The expert recommends that gardeners should choose plants that demand the same light intensity and moisture level.
+Gardeners should also consider whether it will suit the style of their garden and choose plants that demand the same light intensity and moisture level.
 But ideally patio pots should also contain plants which have different leaf textures and growth habits.
 This is vital to create street appeal.

 Happy container planting!